 On June 6, the European Association of Public Banks (EAPB) organised its semestrial General Assembly in Sofia, Bulgaria.
 The event was kindly hosted by the Bulgarian Development Bank (BDB).
 EAPB member BDB is a publicly owned financial institution, its mission is to provide access to finance for small and medium-sized enterprises.

 On November 23, the European Commission published a set of proposals on the current legislative framework of the EU Banking Union.
 The proposals constitute the most substantial amendments to the existing provisions ever since the establishment of the post-crisis framework and will make important changes to the texts of various regulations and directives (Capital Requirements Regulation (CRR), Capital Requirements Directive IV(CRDIV), Bank Recovery and Resolution Directive, Single Resolution Mechanism Regulation (SRMR)).

-On November 15, the European Association of Public Banks (EAPB) organised its semestrial General Assembly in Brussels, Belgium.
-The event was kindly hosted by the Permanent Representation of the State of North-Rhine Westphalia and NRW.BANK.
+On June 28, the European Association of Public Banks (EAPB) organised its semestrial General Assembly in Helsinki, Finland.
+The event was kindly hosted by Municipality Finance PLC.